allink/allink-core-static/docs/plugins/content-plugin.md

 - <strong>col-2-variation</strong>: The class that will be added to the template.
 - <strong>2 Columns (Footer)</strong>: The human friendly label text for the template dropdown.
 - <strong>2</strong>: Amount of `Column Plugin`s that will automatically be created.
-- <strong>col-1-of-3</strong>: The thumbnail width alias that per default is used for any images that are placed into a column.
-Note: This setting is not ideally solved, as there is no way define the width per column.
+- <strong>col-1-of-2</strong>: The thumbnail <strong>width alias</strong> that per default is used for any images that are placed into a column.
+Note: This setting is not ideally solved, as there is no way define an image width per column.
 Check out [allink_image_tags](../templates/image.md) for more details on how to add custom thumbnail width aliases.

 ### Adding styles